axibase/axibase-charts/syntax/functions.md

 ```

 ### Return value
-`Array<string>` - joint by comma elements of array with escaped commas.
-(If type of argument is not string it returned as is)
+`Array<string>` - An  array where commas are escaped for each element.
+(If the argument is not a string it is returned as is)

 ### Examples